justmarkham/DAT7/homework/09_bias_variance.md

 * Conceptually, how is KNN being applied to this problem to make a prediction?
 * How do the four visualizations in section 3 relate to one another?
 Change the value of K using the slider, and make sure you understand what changed in the visualizations (and why it changed).
 * In figures 4 and 5, what do the lighter colors versus the darker colors mean?
 How is the darkness calculated?
 * What does the black line in figure 5 represent?
-What predictions would an ideal machine learning model make, with respect to this line?
+What predictions would the best possible machine learning model make, with respect to this line?
 * Choose a very small value of K, and click the button "Generate New Training Data" a number of times.
 Do you "see" low variance or high variance, and low bias or high bias?
 * Repeat this with a very large value of K. Do you "see" low variance or high variance, and low bias or high bias?
 * Try using other values of K. What value of K do you think is "best"?
 How do you define "best"?
+* Does a small value for K cause "overfitting" or "underfitting"?
 * Why should we care about variance at all?
 Shouldn't we just minimize bias and ignore variance?
-* Does a high value for K cause "overfitting" or "underfitting"?